ZadenOwer/randomizer-tool/README.md

 > **Can I randomize every pokemon of the franchise?**

-At this moment just the Paldea's Dex is available, that means that you cannot see pokemon like Ultra beast or Hisuian forms... at the moment.
+At this moment just the Paldea's Dex is available, that means that you cannot see pokemon like Ultra beast or pokemon from that aren't on the base game yet.

 > **The executable is detected as a virus, are you scamming me?**